-With most of the world now fully working from home, millions of entrepreneurs have picked up a side hustle.
-Many of these side hustles require a quick and reliable label printer to ship products directly out of your home.
-The Rollo Printer is a great option, but they do come with a few challenges.
-One such challenge reported by many users is their device not printing.
+With most of the world now fully working from home, millions of entrepreneurs including myself have picked up a side hustle.
+If your side gig is anything like mine, you require a quick and reliable label printer to ship products directly out of your home.

-If you encounter your Rollo Printer not printing, confirm device is ON, inspect the power and USB cable connections, and confirm the correct active printer has been selected.
+If you encounter your Rollo Printer not printing, confirm the device is On, inspect the power and USB cable connections, and confirm the correct active printer has been selected.
 If the issue persists, inspect the label size, and run automatic label identification.
-Lastly, roll back latest Windows update and clean printer.
+Lastly, roll back the latest Windows update and clean your printer.

 Step 1: Make Sure Rollo Printer Is Actually On